rvbug/NLP/simpleRNN/README.md

 # input shape is `(batch_size, time_step or sequence_length, features)
 - batch_size is None, and we can have the NN decide it
-- time_step is the sequence which you use to train NN
+- time_step is the sequence which you use to train NN or value exists in a sequence
-- feature is the output sequence you like NN to predict
+e.g [1,2,3,4] = 4 timesteps
+- feature how many dimn are used to represente the data in 1 timestep e.g. if value is one-hot encoded to 10 values then feature is 10

 # Very simple sequence of numbers